 - Foreign Culture Fetish: Chamcha seems to have this for English culture, though it's not entirely unjustified.

 - The Fundamentalist: Quite a few - The Imam, Ayesha of Titlipur, and eventually, Mahound.

 - Gaslighting: Saladin Chamcha pulls a massive dick move in the final section of the present-day narrative.
-He uses his skills as a voice actor to con Gibreel into thinking that Allie is cheating on him, driving him to murder an already crazy Gibreel, who finally kills himself.
+He uses his skills as a voice actor to con Gibreel into thinking that Allie is cheating on him, driving an already crazy Gibreel over the edge and becoming a murderer who finally kills himself.

 - Gold and White Are Divine: Following her revelation, the Titlipur Ayesha's hair turns a gold-flecked white and she is surrounded at all times by golden butterflies.